rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This enhancement introduced a new implementation of allocation logic for Service IPs.
 Across the whole cluster, every Service of `type: ClusterIP` must have a unique IP address assigned to it.
 Trying to create a Service with a specific cluster IP that has already been allocated will return an error.
-The updated IP address allocator logic uses two newly stable API objects: ServiceCIDR and IPAddress.
+The updated IP address allocator logic uses two newly stable API objects: `ServiceCIDR` and `IPAddress`.
 Now generally available, these APIs allow cluster administrators to dynamically increase the number of IP addresses available for `type: ClusterIP` Services (by creating new ServiceCIDR objects).